Join leading researchers advancing nanomedicine, bioengineering, and molecular design through the power of protein cages.

 The Protein Cage Network stemmed from a collaboration in Functional Design of Protein Cage for Sustainable Bionanomaterial project between members of the Asian Science and Technology Pioneering Institutes of Research and Education (ASPIRE).
 The website was supported through a joint research project by the Japan Society for the Promotion of Science (JSPS) and Nanyang Technological University (NTU), Singapore in collaboration with Tokyo Institute of Technology (TITech).
 It was officially launched at the Pacifichem in 2021 as part of the symposium Chemistry and Applications of Protein and Virus-based Nanotechnologies.

-Join us at “Protein Cages as Next Generation Nanomaterials” Symposium!
-The Symposium (E8) is is co-chaired by Kanchan Chauhan (UNAM), Rafael Vasquez Duhalt (UNAM) and Sierin Lim (NTU Singapore) and is part of the 32nd International Materials Research Congress (IMRC) organized by Materials Research Society (MRS) and Sociedad Mexicana de Materiales (SMMater) in Cancun, Mexico on 21-22 August 2024.
+Join us at the "Protein Cages as Next Generation Nanomaterials" Symposium (E8), co-chaired by Kanchan Chauhan & Rafael Vasquez Duhalt (UNAM) and Sierin Lim (NTU Singapore), at the 32nd IMRC (MRS/SMMater) in Cancun, Mexico — August 21–22, 2024.

 NEW book on Protein Cage in Methods in Molecular Biology by Springer Nature co-edited by Takafumi Ueno, Sierin Lim, and Kelin Xia was published in 2023.